jsdealy/latin/miscellae/guideToLatinConversation.md

 and recited.
 The professor may appoint two or three on each side, to converse on a given subject and name some special day for the dialogue.
 This will also answer for a review.
-Examina- tions may also be held on the subject matter seen by each class.
+Examinations may also be held on the subject matter seen by each class.

 (c.)
-In the fourth class, the students should exercise their minds by rendering into Latin, sen- tences such as are in the book, but with this dif- ference, they should strive to change the verbs, the case of the nouns, the number, the tense, and even go so far as to introduce new phrases.
+In the fourth class, the students should exercise their minds by rendering into Latin, sentences such as are in the book, but with this difference, they should strive to change the verbs, the case of the nouns, the number, the tense, and even go so far as to introduce new phrases.
 They should make a special study of all the dialogues.